Rory690/Lost-Paws/README.md

 This is a website i designed and programed, if you every lose a pet you can enter information about your pet and add a phone number and email, then your information about your lost pet will be uploaded to a public database and if someone finds your pet the can cantact you using the provided contact information.
 KEEP IN MIND THIS IS
 STILL IN EARLY BETA AND THER PUBLIC DATABASE IS NOT UP AND RUNING RIGHT NOW BUT IT SHOULD BE IN A BIT.

+ NOTE: if you want to open the website you must open the "index.html" file, the other files just store information.